Aronszajn trees and maximality: Introduction

 \item We make use of substructures $M$ as ``side-conditions'' to guide the generically constructed embeddings.
 It is crucial that the chosen structures reflect second order assertions about the objects involved in the forcing.
 The existence of such structures requires the involvement of large cardinals. \end{itemize}

 ${}$ We adopt the following general schema for proving the consistency of the existence of a universal object of cardinality $\kappa$ in a class of structures satisfying some second order sentence $\Phi$.
-The scheme consists of: \begin{enumerate} \item Force an object $A$ intended to be the universal object for the property $\Phi$. \item By dovetailing, iterate forcings which embed each individual structure satisfying $\Phi$ into $A$. \item Show that the iteration is proper (or strongly proper) so that we do not collapse the relevant cardinals. \item Show that $A$ satisfies $\Phi$ after the iteration by proving the iteration satisfies a certain variation of the pairwise strong properness property. \end{enumerate}
+The scheme consists of: \begin{enumerate} \item Force an object $A$ intended to be the universal object for the property $\Phi$. \item By dovetailing, iterate forcings which embed each individual structure satisfying $\Phi$ into $A$. \item Show that the iteration is proper (or strongly proper) so that we do not collapse the relevant cardinals. \item Show that $A$ satisfies $\Phi$ after the iteration by using a ``splitting argument" and the fact that the iteration satisfies a certain variation of strong properness. \end{enumerate}